-ANTI-CORRUPTION

-10. Business should work against corruption in all forms, including extortion and bribery.

-Assessment, Policy and Goals

-The Canon Group Code of Conduct, established in 2001, includes principles and rules to avoid of conflicts of interests, as well as to prohibit seeking, accepting or offering improper gifts, entertainment, or other benefits.
+ANTI-CORRUPTION Principle Canon Europe Communication on progress 10.
+Business should work against corruption in all forms, including extortion and bribery.
+Assessment, Policy and Goals The Canon Group Code of Conduct, established in 2001, includes principles and rules to avoid of conflicts of interests, as well as to prohibit seeking, accepting or offering improper gifts, entertainment, or other benefits.
 The Canon Group CSR Basic Statement launched in 2017 specifies that Canon respects and complies with international initiatives, such as the Universal Declaration of Human Rights, the United Nations Guiding Principles on Business and Human Rights, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises.

-It specifically defines responsibilities that the Canon Group must fulfil, including on conducting fair and honest business activities, practicing fair and free competition, ensuring transparency in business transactions and preventing corruption in all its forms including bribery.
-Canon operates a zero-tolerance policy on bribery and corruption.
+It specifically defines responsibilities that the Canon Group must fulfil, including on conducting fair and honest business activities, practicing fair and free competition, ensuring transparency in business transactions and

+ANTI-CORRUPTION Principle Canon Europe Communication on progress zero-tolerance policy on bribery and corruption.
 Canon Europe has established an Anti-Corruption & Anti-Bribery policy and an Entertainment & Gift policy providing rules on appropriate business conduct.
 In 2013, Canon Europe introduced a Supplier Code of Conduct, embedded in our General Purchase Terms and Conditions and our procurement contracts, that prohibits bribery and corruption.
-We expect all of our suppliers to operate according to this Code.
+We expect all our suppliers to operate according to this Code.
 We apply a similar approach in our partner contracts.
 Canon takes a zero-tolerance position on bribery and corruption towards suppliers and partners.

-All Canon employees across Europe, Middle East and Africa receive mandatory training on our Anti-Corruption & Anti-Bribery and an Entertainment & Gift policy.
+Implementation and measurements All Canon employees across Europe, Middle East and Africa receive mandatory training on our Anti-Corruption & Anti-Bribery and an Entertainment & Gift policy.
 An online resource centre has been created to provide additional information and practical guidance to employees.
 Canon Europe has grievance mechanisms, including a Whistle Blower Policy, in place for employees to raise their concerns on any issue, including corruption and bribery.
 The Whistle Blower Policy sets out the process for individuals working for Canon Europe, which includes permanent and temporary workers as well as contractors, to raise their concerns.
 We ensure that there is protection and non-retaliation in place for employees who have made disclosures.